Make your own pretty canvas wall art with a reverse stencil. Use your cutting machine to create a stencil to make your own DIY Wall Art Canvas.

 Grab the Let Your Light Shine stencil word art.
 It’s a free download for a limited time.
 This download includes an SVG file, ready to upload to your Cricut Design Space.
 There is also a PDF you can use to cut the design however you’d like.
 Enjoy!

-Make your own DIY wall art with this stencil or use word art to create all kinds of other projects with your Cricut Explore™ .
-You can cut vinyl and decorate a tote bag or a t-shirt.
-You can make little note cards or add vinyl to your wall.
+Make your own DIY wall art with this stencil or use word art to create all kinds of other projects with your Cricut You can cut vinyl and decorate a tote bag or a t-shirt.
+Make little note cards or add vinyl to your wall.
 Have fun with it!
-As always, I'd love to hear about YOUR creativity.
+As always, I’d love to hear about YOUR creativity.
 Stop back by and tell me what you have created!